tolmasky/to-clf/to-clf/README.md

     // toCLF turns arrays into options you can pass multiple times regions = [] /* Regions to deploy to. */,

-    // If you leave out a default parameter, the option becomes required. necessary /* Have to pass this in. */,
+    // Unnamed arguments are also supported.
+If you leave out a default parameter,

-    // Unnamed arguments are also supported:
+    // the option or argument becomes required.
 },  environment /* qa, staging, or production */)
 {
     console.log(`Deploying to ${environment} to ${regions.join(", ")}!`);
 });